 Depending on the complexity of OAM configured policy rules, additional NRF storage and processing resources to store and apply the rules are needed.
 However, as inter-PLMN discovery traffic represents a rather low contribution to the overall NF discovery traffic, the need for additional processing resources may be limited.

-Enforcing PLMN specific policies at the NRF may be conceptually inadequate.